InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 K=8 was a strong contender too (average silhouette_score: about 0.3644) except for some outliers of the cluster #4.
 ![s](final-images/final_silhouette_8Clusters.png)

-However, I finally concluded K=6 based after comparing the images under these two Ks.
+However, I finally concluded K=6, after comparing the images under these two Ks.

 #### Themes
 Here are the curated "themes" I found in each of 6 clusters this time.